25 Famous Painters Who Shaped the Art World As We Know it

 People in their 30s Prefer Picasso

-Amy Jensen, a marketing specialist at the Erin Hanson Art Gallery, and Emily Clare, have a different take.
+Amy Jensen, a marketing specialist at the Erin Hanson Art Gallery, and Emily Clare have different takes.
 They believe Picasso’s fame is a testament to his prolific nature as an artist.
 His massive body of nearly 55,000 pieces of work makes it easy for people to consume, and his revolutionary approach to art makes him memorable.

 Older Generations Embrace Renaissance Artists